Fall 2024 in Shepard Hall 375 and on Zoom

 West Harlem Energy Proposal

-Led by Michael Booker (CUNY Building Performance Lab Director)
+Led by Michael Bobker (CUNY Building Performance Lab)

 Working with manufacturers and vendors will be crucial in developing feasible product selection.
 Also, a long-term life-cycle cost analysis will be instrumental in determining the feasibility of application at scale and identifying any methods to help speed widespread adoption of circular microgrids.